 Let them climb by putting up safe places.
 Move the cushions off your couch to let them climb up and onto it, pile up folded blankets and pillows on the floor or bed to make a mountain, find big rocks and good trees to climb, or go to playgrounds to find stairs, ropes, and bars to climb on if you have no natural structures.

 It’s important to let go a little bit, however scary, when your child is climbing.
 Constantly holding on to them or telling them “be careful!” or “don’t go high!” is actually telling them “I don’t think you can do it” and “you’re going to get hurt”.
 Kids have an innate sense of what is safe when it comes to their abilities!

 Activities for Kids at Home

 Sometimes it’s not possible to get out of the house, and it’s not ideal to constantly be playing exercise games.
 If you’ve been encouraging their innate abilities above, natural movement is already incorporated into their lives (good job!).
 Don’t leave the rest up to their gym teacher, or coach, but continue to foster natural gross motor development in the home as well!

 - Make your home movement-friendly by creating space to move freely in.
 Getting rid of some furniture will allow for more room to sit and play on the floor.
 Being on the floor encourages a body to move much more naturally than on a couch.
 Set up items to hang on.
 Invest in gymnastics mats or let them bounce and play on the beds for soft surfaces to practice risk-taking.

 - Do some of your “learning” activities outside.
-Katie, over at Teach Your Kids Code has a super fun outdoor activity for coding!
+Try a super fun outdoor activity for coding!
 I live on the beach and my kids and I practice math problems and writing letters in the sand.

 - Turn their play area into a sensory gym!